 The Indonesian government’s reaction to the COVID-19 pandemic during recent months has determined the lives of millions of people.
 City dwellers throughout the country, and especially in Jakarta are experiencing enforced lockdowns and isolation.
 “Stay at home and save lives” has become the mantra that many have adopted.
 Meanwhile, in the international media, the restrictions … Continue reading Indonesian mental health activist & artist Hana Madness talks about her COVID-19 lockdown experience

 #Perempuan exhibition view at Space 28 Victorian College of the Arts (VCA) Melbourne Yaya Sung’s thought-provoking investigation into the murder of seven Indonesian army generals during the 1965 coup that overthrew President Sukarno’s reign during the 30 September Movement (G30S), “The Future (Lies)” 2018, was recently displayed in Melbourne, Australia.
-It was one of … Continue reading #Perempuan: an exhibition by emerging Indonesian contemporary artists a highlight during Mapping Melbourne 2018
+It was one of nine … Continue reading #Perempuan: exhibition of emerging Indonesian contemporary artists a highlight of Mapping Melbourne 2018